justonlyforyou/shippingmanager_copilot/README.md

 - **Machine-locked**: Cookies can only be decrypted on the same machine by the same user
 - **Zero configuration**: Works automatically, no setup required
 - **New sessions protected**: All newly saved sessions are encrypted immediately

 ***

-## Route Optimization Detection & Tracking

-**Sub-Optimal Route Detection**

-The application analyzes harbor fees and earnings for each route to identify potentially sub-optimal routes.
-When a route's harbor fees significantly reduce profitability, this indicates the route might not be optimal for that vessel.

-When a sub-optimal route is detected during AutoPilot vessel departure, the application:
-- Shows a warning side notification with route details
-- Logs the transaction to the logbook with "⚠️ WARNING" status
-- Preserves departure details for route optimization analysis
-- Helps you identify which routes need optimization
-- Allows you to adjust routes for better profitability

-***